lucasgerads/blog/content/blog/TL07xx/index.md

 - **On a reel** – This field is optional.
 If the ICs are delivered on a reel, the "R" suffix is present; otherwise, this is left empty.
 - **Eco Plan** – The E4 and G4 suffix used to signify that the IC was lead-free.
 This suffix is no longer significant because all Texas Instruments ICs are nowadays lead-free, and thus it only exists so that customers don't have to change their bill of materials.

-Fun fact: the actual device marking on the IC might of course actually deviate from the part number and will consists of the first 2,3 or 4 columns.
+Fun fact: the actual device marking on the IC might deviate from the part number and will consists of the first 2,3 or 4 columns.